Carlos Andrés Gómez

 Summary

-Carlos is an award-winning performer, trained facilitator, and experienced speaker who brings his multifaceted expertise to craft uniquely-tailored programming that centers belonging, equity, inspiration, inclusion, and actionable tools to live healthier and better lives.
+Carlos uses his expertise to craft uniquely-tailored programming with a focus on belonging, equity, inspiration, and inclusion, with actionable tools to live healthier and better lives.

-Typically, Carlos’ engagements include one or more of the following: an hour-long performance (of poetry, storytelling, and audience interaction) followed by a meet and greet with attendees, a keynote speech addressing a specified theme or topic, one of his acclaimed interactive workshops (see Program Descriptions for details), a class visit, or a facilitated training (i.e. equity and inclusion, tools for mental and emotional wellness, leadership, and much more).
+Typically, his engagements include one or more of the following: an hour-long performance (of poetry, storytelling, and audience interaction) followed by a meet and greet with attendees, a keynote speech addressing a specified theme or topic, one of his acclaimed interactive workshops (see below for details), a class visit, or a facilitated training (i.e. equity and inclusion, tools for mental and emotional wellness, leadership, and much more).

 Categories